gloveboxes/altair_8800_docs/docs/everywhere/50-Deploy-Altair.md

 The easiest way to run the Altair 8800 emulator is with Docker.
 You need to install Docker on your Linux, macOS, Windows, or Raspberry Pi computer.

-If you prefer, you can compile the Altair code from the source code and run it as a native application on your computer.
+If you have a Beaglebone or prefer, you can compile the Altair code from the source code and run it as a native application on your computer.
 For more information, refer to [Compiling the Altair emulator](03-Compile-the-Altair/01-Introduction.md).

 ## Install Docker